-NEW YORK — Travelers across the country are facing days of grief ahead as thousands of flights are being cancelled because of Hurricane Irene.
+NEW YORK (AP) - Travelers across the country faced days of grief as thousands of flights were canceled Saturday because of Hurricane Irene.

-Airlines are scrapping more than 8,300 flights this weekend from North Carolina to Boston, grounding passengers as Irene sweeps up the East Coast.
-There were more than 3,600 cancellations on Saturday alone.
+Airlines scrapped more than 9,000 flights this weekend from North Carolina to Boston, grounding would-be travelers as Irene traveled up the East Coast.
+There were more than 3,900 cancellations on Saturday alone.

-Airlines declined to say how many passengers would be affected by the hurricane, but the numbers will likely reach into the millions.
+Airlines wouldn't say how many passengers would be affected by the hurricane, but the numbers will likely reach into the millions.
 That's because so many flights, both domestic and international, make connections through major East Coast hub airports.
-Even passengers not flying anywhere near the East coast could be delayed for days as airlines work to get planes and crews back into position.
+Even passengers not flying anywhere near the East Coast could be delayed for days as airlines work to get planes and crews back into position.

-Train and bus service is also extremely limited.
-Greyhound has suspended service between Richmond, Va. and Boston.
-Amtrak is reducing its Northeast schedule Saturday and cancelling all trains from Washington to Boston Sunday.
-It wasn't immediately clear how many passengers were affected by the cancellations.
+Train and bus service was cut back elsewhere.
+Greyhound suspended service between Richmond, Va., and Boston for the weekend.
+Amtrak reduced its Northeast schedule Saturday and canceled all trains from Washington to Boston on Sunday.

-The last time the airlines were hit with a huge natural disaster was this winter, when they cancelled thousands of flights ahead of a pair of massive snowstorms.
-Both storms in December and February led to more than 10,000 cancellations over several days and left many stranded at airports.
+Airlines were most recently hit with a natural disaster last winter, when they canceled thousands of flights ahead of a pair of massive snowstorms.
+The storms in December and February led to more than 10,000 cancellations over several days and left many thousands of people stranded at airports.